 Descarte Discourse on MethodThis is what I'm currently reading.
 I'm really enjoying it.
 You have to be a "Special" kind of person to really enjoy philosophy I think (therefore I am).

 Belief-O-Matic I suggest everyone take this test, yearly or bi-yearly.
 It's a good way to help you define what you do and don't believe and match up with a church/religion that preaches what you already believe!
-My religion actually changed according to this during the past year, which I thought was pretty interesting.
+My husband and I actually found a church that fit us because of this quiz.

 Religious Tolerence OrgIt's not perfect but it's not bad either.
 A diversity of religions are represented with basic information on them.
 Really easy to use format.
 Very reader friendly.